 What Kettlebell Exercise Works The Most Muscles?

-The kettlebell swing as it improves full body strength and cardiovascular fitness (raise your heart rate).
+The kettlebell swing is an efficient exercise as it improves full body strength and cardiovascular fitness (raises your heart rate).
 While your shoulders and arms are involved in the kettlebell swing, most of the effort should come from the legs and hips.
+It’s a compound movement that’s great for any level.

 30-Minute Full Body Kettlebell Workout